Balancing Weights for Causal Inference in Observational Factorial Studies: Observational Factorial Studies with Incomplete Treatment Combinations

-where \end{proposition} Proposition~\ref{prop:rel} suggests that the factorial effects, originally defined based on the mean of all potential outcomes (the treatment combination groups contribute equally to each contrast), are equivalent to complicated linear combinations of the expected potential outcomes for the observed treatment combinations.
-Therefore, different treatment combination groups can contribute to the factorial effects with various weights.
-Besides this key difference, everything else is similar to the full factorial design case.
+It is worth noting that having a full row rank $\mathbf{G}_{\textup{u}-}$ is a necessary and sufficient condition for identifying the non-negligible factorial effects.
+This condition is only possible to hold if the number of non-negligible factorial effects $Q_+$ is no more than the number of observed treatment combinations $Q_\textup{o}$.

-\begin{example} To illustrate the idea, consider a toy example with $K=3$ binary treatments, i.e., $2^3=8$ treatment combinations.
-Then we have
+Let $\boldsymbol{\tau}_+$ denote the vector of average outcome and non-negligible factorial effects.
+With the identified expected potential outcomes for the unobserved treatment combinations, we can identify $\boldsymbol{\tau}_+$ under an incomplete factorial design as in Proposition~\ref{prop:rel} below.
+Proposition~\ref{prop:rel} suggests that the factorial effects, originally defined based on the mean of all potential outcomes (the treatment combination groups contribute equally to each contrast), are equivalent to linear combinations of the expected potential outcomes for the observed treatment combinations.
+Therefore, different treatment combination groups can contribute to the factorial effects with different weights.
+To illustrate the idea, we consider a toy example with $K=3$ binary treatments in \S S3.5 in the Supplementary Materials.
+Notably, we can also relax the ignorability assumption in the sense that (i) the probabilistic assumption only needs to hold for the observed treatment combinations, and (ii) the unconfounded assumption only requires $\mathbf{Z}_i \ind (Y_i(\mathbf{z}))_{\mathbf{z}\in\mathcal{Z}_\textup{o}}\mid\mathbf{X}_i$. \begin{proposition} If the matrix $\mathbf{G}_{\textup{u}-}$ has full row rank, we have